youngminpark14/Emotion_and_Gender_Voice_Classification/README.md

-# Emotion_and_Gender_Voice_Classification

-Voice Classification by Gender and Emotion
+## Voice Classification by Gender and Emotion
-Project Overview
+# Project Overview
 This project implements machine learning classifiers to predict speaker gender and emotion from voice samples using Support Vector Machines (SVM).
 The analysis includes multiple languages (English, German, Spanish, Russian) and compares accuracy across different prediction scenarios.
 Features